ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/using-dynamic-fields.markdown

 Obviously, this index can have more attributes defined in it for indexing, just like any other ordinary index.

-{INFO Field options like Store.NO and Index.ANALYZED are configurable also with dynamic fields. /}
+{INFO Field options like `FieldStorage.No` and `FieldIndexing.Analyzed` are configurable also with dynamic fields. /}

 After creating the index, we can easily look for documents using the attribute name as a field to look on, as if it was a real object property.

-Since it is not really a property, there is no Linq support for it, hence it can only be queried using the `LuceneQuery<>()` API:
+{CODE-TABS}
+{CODE-TAB:csharp:Query dynamic_fields_4@Indexes\DynamicFields.cs /}

-{CODE dynamic_fields_3@Indexes\DynamicFields.cs /}
+{CODE-TAB:csharp:DocumentQuery dynamic_fields_3@Indexes\DynamicFields.cs /}
+{CODE-TABS/}

-This will also work for numeric values, so range queries or searches with numeric operators like `WhereGreaterThan()` will work as well.
+This will also work for numeric values, so range queries or searches with numeric operators like `WhereGreaterThan()` for `DocumentQuery` will work as well.

-#### Related articles
+## Related articles

 TODO